Crimes and Tickets

 When testifying, the victim must do the following things:

-• Take an oath or solemnly state to tell the truth.
+• take an oath or solemnly state to tell the truth,

-• Stand in front of the judge while testifying and look at the judge.
+• stand in front of the judge while testifying and look at the judge,

-• Answer all the questions (usually), even if it’s difficult.
+• answer all the questions (usually), even if it’s difficult

-Parts of a testimony
+The stages of testimony

-There are three important parts of a testimony:
+There are three important stages of testimony:

 Testimony of a sexual assault victim